jonlpersson/ed-latimore/site/_products/repurpose-for-profit-one-post-to-rule-them-all.md

   - _id: block_rich_text
     alignment: center
     text_markdown: >-
-      Unlock the secret to content efficiency with my 5-day online workshop.
+      Unlock the secret to creating the type of content that you want to make—and that only you can create—with efficiency and never worrying
-      You'll discover my proven framework for repurposing existing content into new high-value formats with money-making potential.
+      about:

+      * Doubting yourself

+      * Running out of things to say

+      * Hitting writer's block

+      * Sounding like everyone else

+      With my 5-day online workshop.
+I teach my proven framework for generating engaging, unique, authentic content...

+      And then how to repurpose on to different platforms to grow your audience, increase your income, and finally get in on the creator economy.
+It's not too late to get in on the multi-million dollar industry of micro-influencing to create a major impact on your life.&nbsp;&nbsp;

-      Even if you're not a writer, you'll learn how to extract extra mileage from assets you already have.
-I'll show you how to:
+      Even if you're not a writer, you'll learn how to use a work with AI and a few simple templates to easily create a library of content that is guaranteed to build a tribe of like-minded individuals.

+      ***"You only need 1% of the population to rock with you to live better than the other 99%."***

       * Turn a 2,000 word blog post into a viral infographic, podcast episode,